GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/install.md

 to the Gluu Server.

 !!!
 Warning
-	Changing of hostname after installation is not supported.
+	Changing the hostname after installation is not supported.

 ## Uninstallation